Tyrrrz/Contextual/Readme.md

 ### Example: using contexts for cancellation

+Contexts are generally useful for propagating infrastructural concerns across long chain of method calls.
-Among other things, contexts can be useful for propagating cancellation signals.
-Instead of routinely passing `CancellationToken` as parameter to every nested method, we can simply establish an ambient context.
+One such example is propagating cancellation signals: instead of routinely passing `CancellationToken` as parameter to every method, we can simply establish a shared context.

-To do that, we can create a simple cancellation context:
+To do that, we need to create a context that encapsulates a cancellation token:

+> Note, Contextual already comes with an implementation of `CancellationContext` built-in.
+The example below is shown just for reference.

 ```csharp
 class CancellationContext : Context